torsteli/test-repo/README.md

 =========

-This is a test-repo of torsteli added something and made some changes in the branch smallchange
+This is a test-repo of torsteli added something and made some changes and merge